Python-Markdown/markdown/docs/change_log/index.md

 Under development: version 3.3.4 (a bug-fix release).

-* Use `style` attribute in tables for alignment instead of `align` for better CSS inter-operation.
-The old behavior is available by setting `use_align_attribute=True` when adding the extension.
 * Properly parse unclosed tags in code spans (#1066).
 * Properly parse processing instructions in md_in_html (#1070).
 * Properly parse code spans in md_in_html (#1069).